-Programs run from May-August 2018.
-The Site Manager will also take part in a two-week Project Planning Course that will take place in early-mid April.
+Programs run from December 2018-January 2019.
+The Site Manager will also take part in a two-week Project Planning Course before the start of programs.

 Please go to our Site Manager Application webpage https://atlantisglobal.org/smapply Here you can also find Frequently Asked Questions and Testimonials.
 If you're interested, we're hiring!

 Frequently Asked Questions (FAQ)

 #1 What does a typical day look like as a Site Manager?

 Pre-Fellowship weeks: Visiting hospital(s) and personally meeting with doctors, planning excursion days, preparing communication pathways, planning certain meals, and arranging housing.

 Fellowship weeks: Helping escort students from their housing to hospital, overseeing Fellow-Doctor relationships at hospital, sharing meals with fellows, taking students on excursions, and helping students as otherwise needed.